steveuniverseuwu/EvidenceShield6/README_ZKP.md

 ### Congratulations! 🎊

-You now have a **fully functional Zero-Knowledge Proof system** in EvidenceShield!
+You now have a **fully functional Zero-Knowledge Proof system** in ChainGuard!

 ### What Makes This Special